-The Confirmed Rating is the long term rating for a class of boats, an OAK boat or a modified boat that reflects the potential performance of that class or boat relative to other classes, OAK boats and modified boats in the fleet assuming a boat is maintained in top racing condition and sailed well under the conditions that prevail in Goolwa Waters.
+The Confirmed Rating is the long term rating for a class of boats, a "one of a kind" (OAK) boat or a modified boat that reflects the potential performance of that boat relative to other boats in the fleet assuming it is maintained in top racing condition and sailed well under the conditions that prevail in the Lower Lakes and Goolwa waters.

-A confirmed rating represents a reasonable degree of confidence that the rating is an accurate reflection of the potential performance of the class, OAK boat or modified boat relative to other classes and boats.
-The Confirmed Rating assumes that the boat is not modified or changed in any way that may affect its potential performance (beyond any modifications undertaken prior to the Confirmed Rating being assessed).
+A confirmed rating represents a reasonable degree of confidence that the rating is an accurate reflection of the potential performance of the boat relative to other boats.
+The Confirmed Rating assumes that the boat is not modified or changed in any way that may affect its potential performance (beyond any modifications undertaken prior to the Rating being assessed).
 In the case of the Confirmed Rating for a boat from a recognised class of yacht, it is assumed that the boat is maintained in line with class rules in all respects.